Comparison of Deep Learning and Particle Smoother EM Methods for Estimation of Rb-82 Myocardial Perfusion PET Kinetic Parameters: Introduction

 In our study, we investigated two novel methods for estimating PET kinetic parameters by simulating a two-tissue compartmental model of $^{82}$Rb and assessing their performance against the trust region-based NLLS method and a Kalman-smoother EM (KEM) benchmark.
-The KEM, similar to what Gibson and Ninnes described \cite{gibson_automatica_2005}, leverages the expectation-maximization (EM) algorithm, which iteratively alternates between estimating hidden states (E-step) using the Kalman smoother \cite{kalman_jbe_1960, rauch_aiaa_1965, roweis_nc_1999} and maximizing the Q function (M-step).
+The KEM, similar to what Gibson and Ninnes described \cite{gibson_automatica_2005}, leverages the expectation-maximization (EM) algorithm, which iteratively alternates between estimating hidden states using the Kalman smoother \cite{kalman_jbe_1960, rauch_aiaa_1965, roweis_nc_1999} (E-step) and maximizing the Q function (M-step).
 The EM algorithm decomposes the multi-dimensional parameter solution space into a more manageable lower-dimensional optimization problem.
-The first novel method, the particle-smoother EM (PSEM), extends the EM algorithm by replacing the Kalman smoother with a particle smoother \cite{gordon_ieepf_1993, schon_automatica_2011}, enabling it to handle more complex state dynamics.
+The first novel method, the particle-smoother EM (PSEM), extends the EM algorithm by replacing the Kalman smoother with a particle smoother \cite{gordon_ieepf_1993, schon_automatica_2011}.
+This provides greater flexibility as Kalman smoother requires unimodal Gaussian posterior distributions and the particle smoother allows for multimodal parameter distributions and nonlinear constraints.
+We hypothesize these properties could be advantageous under low-count, early-frame conditions or for more complex kinetic models.

-The second novel approach involved a convolutional neural network (CNN), a deep learning strategy that exploits spatial and temporal coherencies in datasets \cite{lecun_nc_1989, alzubaidi_jbd_2021}.
+The second novel approach involves a convolutional neural network (CNN), a deep learning strategy that exploits spatial and temporal coherencies in datasets \cite{lecun_nc_1989, alzubaidi_jbd_2021}.
 CNNs have shown strong performance in time-series analysis \cite{gamboa_arxiv_2017} and PET applications \cite{wang_mp_2021, hu_nssmic_2019}.
 To our knowledge, this study represents the first application of a CNN to dynamic $^{82}$Rb PET.
 We enhanced a traditional CNN model by incorporating a Time2Vec layer \cite{kazemi_arxiv_2019} to better capture temporal information.
+The CNN approach makes no assumptions about the underlying compartment model, allowing further flexibility in finding a mapping between PET activity and kinetic parameters.
 These methods were compared to assess their accuracy and efficiency in estimating PET kinetic parameters.